The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 1984: The Birkin Revolution

-The Flight: 1984, Air France flight from Paris to London.
-Actress Jane Birkin's wicker basket bag spills contents into the aisle.
-She finds herself seated next to Jean-Louis Dumas, Hermès CEO.
-During the flight, Birkin sketches her ideal bag on an airplane sick bag—something larger than Kelly but smaller than a suitcase, with pockets for organization.
+The flight: 1984, Air France, Paris to London.
+Actress Jane Birkin finds herself seated next to Jean-Louis Dumas, Hermès CEO.
+During the flight, Birkin sketches her ideal bag on an airplane sick bag — something larger than the Kelly but smaller than a suitcase.
+Dumas creates the Birkin.
+Retourne construction.
+No formal closure like the Kelly.
+The original was 35cm in black leather.

-The Reality: The Birkin was largely overlooked at launch.
-Chanel dominated the luxury handbag market in the 1980s.
-The Birkin remained relatively obscure throughout the 1980s and early 1990s.
+The launch: The Birkin was largely overlooked at launch.
+It remained relatively obscure throughout the 1980s and early 1990s before becoming the primary demand center of the secondary market it is today.

 1890s–1990s: The Leather Foundation

-1890s: Box Calf leather becomes Hermès' first and oldest handbag leather, named after English craftsman Joseph Box.
-Rigid, smooth with subtle sheen and "crackled" grain.
+1890s: Box Calf becomes Hermès' first and oldest handbag leather.
+Rigid, smooth with subtle sheen.
 Develops rich patina with age.
-Still in production today, Box Calf represents Hermès heritage—Princess Grace Kelly's famous 1956 pregnancy photo featured a Box Calf Kelly.
+Still in production today.

-1992: Clemence leather introduced (Veau Taurillon Clemence).
-Bull-calf leather with wider, flatter grain than later Togo.
-Semi-matte finish, very supple, gives bags casual slouch.
-Named for daughter of its designer.
+1992: Clémence leather introduced (Veau Taurillon Clémence).
+Bull-calf leather with wider, flatter grain.
+Semi-matte finish, very supple, gives bags a relaxed slouch.

 1997: Togo leather introduced.
 Baby bull calfskin with fine pebbled grain.
-More scratch-resistant than existing leathers, better shape retention than Clemence.
-Lighter weight than Clemence.
+More scratch-resistant, better shape retention than Clémence.
+Lighter weight.
 Togo quickly becomes the most popular Birkin/Kelly leather and remains the industry standard today.

 1990s–2000s: Hardware and Size Evolution

-Early 1990s: Palladium hardware introduced as alternative to gold.
-Before this, all bags featured solid brass (pre-1980s) or gold-plated brass (1980s+).
-Palladium offers cooler silver tone, becomes equally prestigious as gold.
+Early 1990s: Palladium hardware introduced as an alternative to gold.
+Offers a cooler silver tone, becomes equally prestigious.

-Mid-1990s: Birkin 30 size introduced after clients request smaller proportions than original 35/40cm.
-The 25cm follows, eventually becoming most sought-after size globally.
+Mid-1990s: Birkin 30 introduced after clients request smaller proportions than the original 35/40cm.
+The 25cm follows, eventually becoming the most sought-after size globally.

 2010s: Modern Leather Innovation

-2018: Veau Monsieur introduced—similar to Box Calf but more modern.
-Smooth grain, refined finish.
-Milo lambskin released for small leather goods and Rodeo charms.
+2018: Veau Monsieur — similar to Box Calf with a more modern finish.
+Milo lambskin for small leather goods and Rodeo charms.

 2003–2007: Rare Hardware Innovation

-2003-2005: Guilloché hardware introduced — palladium hardware with intricate diamond pattern engraving.
-Initially offered in GOLD finish for Kelly bags only (extremely rare).
-This represents the only period when gold Guilloché was available.
+2003–2005: Guilloché hardware introduced — palladium hardware with intricate diamond pattern engraving.
+Initially offered in gold finish for Kelly bags only (extremely rare).
+The only period when Gold Guilloché was available.

-2004-2007: "So Black" Collection — Hermès' most collectible limited edition.
-Black bags with blackened hardware using PVD (Physical Vapor Deposition) coating.
-Hardware achieves near-black finish.
-Ruthenium hardware also introduced during this period—gunmetal gray tone from one of Earth's rarest metals.
+2004–2007: "So Black" Collection — Black bags with PVD (Physical Vapor Deposition) blackened hardware.
+Ruthenium hardware also introduced — gunmetal gray tone from one of Earth's rarest metals.

-Introduction of Special Order (HSS) Authentication: While Hermès has offered custom/bespoke services since its founding, 2006 marks the introduction of the horseshoe stamp (HSS) as official authentication of Special Order pieces.
-Prior to this, custom bags could only be identified by their unique specifications.
+Introduction of Special Order authentication: 2006 marks the introduction of the horseshoe stamp as official authentication of Special Order pieces.

-The Process: VIP clients with extensive purchase history receive invitations twice annually to design custom bags.
-Clients select leather, color combinations (bicolor, tricolor), hardware finish, contrast stitching, even personalized symbols (clover, heart, horse head, star) or dates/initials.
+The process: VIP clients with extensive purchase history receive invitations to design custom bags.
+Clients select leather, color combinations, hardware finish, contrast stitching, personalized symbols or initials.
 Production time: 6 months to 3 years.
-Importantly, HSS bags cost the same as standard retail, making them exceptional investments given secondary market premiums of 50-150%+.
+HSS bags are priced at standard retail — making them exceptional secondary market positions given premiums of 50–150%+.

 2012–2014: Hardware Rarity

-Guilloché Returns: After disappearing post-2005, Guilloché hardware makes limited comeback 2012-2014, but ONLY in palladium finish.
-Gold Guilloché remains available only on vintage bags from 2003-2005 period.
-Limited quantities produced.
+Guilloché returns: After disappearing post-2005, Guilloché hardware makes a limited comeback 2012–2014, but only in palladium.
+Gold Guilloché remains available only on vintage bags from 2003–2005.
 Not offered since 2014.

-Permabrass Evolution: Champagne-toned hardware (mix of gold and palladium tones) becomes available through special orders.
-Particularly stunning with dark blues and greens.
+Permabrass: Champagne-toned hardware available through special orders.
+Launched on 2011 Club Birkins.
+Particularly striking with dark blues and greens.

 2015–2018: Exotic Controversy and Hardware Expansion

-2015: PETA denounces crocodile farming practices.
-Jane Birkin requests Hermès "debaptize" the Birkin until ethical improvements implemented.
+2015: Jane Birkin requests Hermès "debaptize" the Birkin in response to concerns about crocodile farming practices.
 September 2015: Birkin satisfied with Hermès reforms, bag retains name.
 Hermès implements stricter exotic skin sourcing standards.

 2020s: Records and Restrictions